 My postdoctoral experience with Samir Brahmachari was also exciting.
-He mentored me for an interview for lectureship position at the Department of Genetics, University of Delhi (DU).
+He mentored me for an interview for a lectureship position at the Department of Genetics, University of Delhi (DU).
 At DU, Deepak Pental convinced me to work on plant biology; we developed transgenics that we hope to see being farmed in the near future.

-I owe it to my teachers for kindling in me the love for science.
+I owe it to my teachers for kindling in me a love for science.
 Mentorship has played a significant role in helping me reach this stage of my academic journey.
 I am glad that I was mentored and not ‘supervised’.
 I feel that academic mentorship is fading away.

-To me teaching is a ‘work of heart’.
+To me, teaching is a ‘work of heart’.
 I discovered this love around examination time, I understood the topic better once I taught it to my friends.
 This is true today – I achieved clarity in genetic concepts once I started teaching students.
 The joy of teaching is best achieved when an alumnus remembers my classes.

 Do you introduce elements of your research in teaching?

-To me education is an amalgamation of learning, teaching, and research.
+To me, education is an amalgamation of learning, teaching, and research.
 What I teach in the classroom finds its way into research.
 My first-hand experience with research supplements my teaching.

 I share my mistakes that arise due to the vagaries of the system under study – it is important for students to know that mistakes are acceptable.
 I teach a course on ‘Regulation of Gene Expression’ and my work on plant transgene expression gets plugged into teaching.

 During my PhD, in addition to conducting experiments, I learnt to fabricate apparatus, repair appliances, handle finances, and run projects on a shoestring budget.
-Today I realize that we received a holistic training that has enabled me to impart this philosophy.
+Today I realize that we received holistic training that has enabled me to impart this philosophy.

 Which pedagogical tools have worked best for you in classrooms?
 Have you tried non-conventional approaches to teaching?

 I love discussing classic papers of Mendel or Jacob and Monod to inspire students.
 My intent is to inspire students to read and forage on their own.
 An unconventional mode of teaching is compiled in the book ‘Great Scientists Speak Again’ by Richard M Eakin.
-To attract students, Eakin used to dress up like scientists and enact his experiments in the class.
+To attract students, Eakin used to dress up like scientists and enact his experiments in class.
 A flair for drama always helps!

-For practical session, I try to design experiments that ask students to reason out explanations based on their observations.
+For practical sessions, I try to design experiments that ask students to reason out explanations based on their observations.
 A few times they have suggested explanations that forced me to think in a new direction.

 Over the years I have stopped students from writing the typical ‘practical record book/copy’.
 I feel the norm of writing practical notebooks is the biggest example of plagiarism as most students copy exercises from the seniors.

 Are we really equipped to carry out research in most of our colleges (except in a few elite institutes)?
 Routine lab practicals are not conducted optimally because of student overload and decimating infrastructure.
-Proper library facilities, access to journals and residential campuses are must for implementing research in undergraduate courses.
+Proper library facilities, access to journals, and residential campuses are a must for implementing research in undergraduate courses.